 Voluntary assisted dying (euthanasia and assisted dying/suicide) (VAD) is a major legal, ethical and policy issue with significant implications for health systems, multidisciplinary health care professionals and communities.
 In Australia, VAD is lawful in Victoria in limited circumstances, has recently commenced in Western Australia since early July, and will be lawful in Tasmania in due course.
-This seminar seeks to outline key implications of VAD for nursing practice.
-It will not focus on arguments for or against VAD but instead provide an overview and insights about the nurses’ role in VAD from a legal and clinical practice perspective.
+This seminar aimed to outline key implications of VAD for nursing practice.
+It did not intend to focus on arguments for or against VAD but instead to provide an overview and insights about the nurses’ role in VAD from a legal and clinical practice perspective.
 You can listen to a sneak peek of the seminar though our nursing podcast below.

 Thursday 12 August 2021, 6:00pm

 Professor Peter Hudson is the Director of the Centre for Palliative Care which is a state-wide academic unit based at St Vincent’s Hospital and a Collaborative Centre of the University of Melbourne.
 Peter is a Professor (Honorary) at The University of Melbourne and is Professor (Honorary) at Vrije University (Belgium).
 Peter is a registered nurse with approximately 30 years’ experience in palliative care practice, education and research.
 He is a former vice president of Palliative Care Australia and member of the board of directors of the International Association for Hospice and Palliative Care.
 Peter is Chair of the European Association for Palliative Care’s International Palliative Care Family Caregiver Research Collaboration, and a board director of the International Society for Neuropalliative Care.
 He is co-lead of a multi-country European Union funded palliative care clinical trial, a past recipient of the Premier's Award for translating evidence into practice and a USA Fulbright scholar.